 After an Accident, You Need Legal Help

-If you need help understanding Rhode Island’s safety belt and child restraint laws, or you have recently been involved in a car accident, contact the attorneys at Kirshenbaum & Kirshenbaum.
+If you need help understanding Rhode Island’s seat belt laws, or you have recently been involved in a car accident, contact the attorneys at Kirshenbaum & Kirshenbaum.
 They can answer your questions and help you make informed decisions about your case.
 To get started, fill out the online contact form on our website.